-The amounts due to/from other Plans represent subscriptions in the other Plans received by the Bermuda Plan on their behalf.
-These amounts are unsecured, interest free and have no fixed repayment terms.
+The amounts due from/to other Plans represent subscriptions into the Canadian \$ Plan received by the other Plans, on its behalf, and vice versa.
+The amounts due from and to related parties are unsecured, interest free and have no fixed repayment terms.